 The old-fashioned ceiling fan – we wouldn’t be here if it wasn’t for it.
-While being an economical option in a not too hot climate, it struggles, though, to keep up with the high thermal comfort expectations nowadays.
+While being an economical option in a not too hot climate, it struggles to keep up with the high thermal comfort expectations today’s families have.
 So you might consider each argument listed below when deciding between to run or not to run your ceiling fan.

 You can buy a ceiling fan from basically any retail store carrying this kind of products, making it a budget way to stay cool on a warm weather.

 The average ceiling fan uses around 75 watts of energy to produce 140 cubic metres of airflow, so you can take a weight off your power bill shoulders.

 Ongoing maintenance is not really necessary for a ceiling fan as there is a basic system behind it.

 Ceiling fans don’t exactly cool the air; they actually circulate the air passing it over your skin, allowing your body to efficiently cool itself using perspiration.

 - They’re less powerful